spacebeam/ophelia/strategy/protoss.md

 ## 9H
 This is a blind counter for 2 gate that works on 2 base maps with short rush distances.

+## 3HL
+This is a hard counter for 2 gate that works after scouting that protoss is going 2 gate, outside or inside its main.

 ## 5HH
 Soon as the 3th overlord came up go up to 8 lings.